gapdays/gap-jupyter-days2018/README.md

-This is the website for the [GAP Jupyter workshop](http://gapdays.de/gap-jupyter-days2018).
+This is the website for the [GAP Jupyter workshop](https://www.gapdays.de/gap-jupyter-days2018).

-It is based on [Jekyll](http://jekyllrb.com/), a static website generator, and the [hyde](https://github.com/poole/hyde/) template.
+It is based on [Jekyll](https://jekyllrb.com/), a static website generator, and the [hyde](https://github.com/poole/hyde/) template.

 If you want to test site on your own machine, first install Jekyll (as described on its website), then do this:
 ```
   git clone https://github.com/gapdays/gap-jupyter-days2018
+  cd gap-jupyter-days2018
   jekyll serve -w
 ```
 Now open a browser on http://localhost:4000/ to see a live preview